Getting Out; Leaving a relationship

 Even if Bert didn't die, even if he were in his thirties, even if he wanted to try again, it is wiser to start again, fresh.

 In Mary's case, had she proceeded with the divorce, Bert would have died unmourned in some hospital.
 His share of the house would pay his bills.
-And if the money ended before his treatment was complete, so?
+If the money ended before his treatment was complete, so?

 Mary would not have lost everything to take care of a person like Bert who could have put her on the street to please a woman who was only after his money.

-When a man becomes so incensed, so anti-wife and pro-girlfriend, there is no real 'coming back'.
+When a man becomes anti-wife and pro-girlfriend, there is no 'coming back'.
 There is no explanation, not apology, no forgiveness.
 The wife should leave.
 Leave physically, mentally and spiritually.